mjoras/SCONE-PROTOCL/arch/ref-arch.md

 Notes:

 * The client requests video content from a Content and Application Provider (CAP).
 * The client provides application-level feedback to the CAP Server.
-   * This feedback is often based on heuristics (DASH, HLS, etc.)
+(DASH, HLS, etc.)
    * The client is not aware of network conditions on the path toward the client.
+   * This feedback is based on heuristics.
 * The Communication Service Provider (CSP) attempts to detect and shape incoming video traffic, based on user data plans.
    * Detection and shaping are often based on heuristics, because the CSP isn't aware of the the details of the client's requests for video traffic from the CAP.
    * As more and more Internet traffic becomes increasingly encrypted end-to-end, the CSP becomes increasingly unaware of these details, and increasingly reliant on heuristics.